Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

-\begin{proof} Very similar to the proof of \fullref{theorem:matchalgebrasold}.
-Indeed, we can use the same argumentation as given there (noting that the shifting basic moves as in the first two columns of \eqref{eq:basic_moves} can be incorporated without difficulties), but we turn the corresponding pictures by $\neatfrac{\pi}{2}$ (which gives the slight changes for the scalars in the algebraic setting).
+\begin{proof} Similar to the proof of \fullref{theorem:matchalgebrasold}.
+Indeed, we can use the same argumentation (noting that the shifting basic moves as in the first two columns of \cite[(31)]{EST} can be incorporated), but we turn the corresponding pictures by $\neatfrac{\pi}{2}$ (which gives the slight changes for the scalars in the algebraic setting).
 We skip the calculations for brevity. \end{proof}

 We now aim to match the bimodule maps for different specializations of $\parameterS$ as in \fullref{subsec:iso-alg} and \fullref{subsec:iso-bimod}.
 For this purpose, we define a coefficient map which is again slightly modified.
 In particular, we use the same notations as in \fullref{definition:stacked2}.